The Battle for Human Rights in North Korea: Is There Any Hope?

 That is exactly what we desire as well and we need to partner with them.
 For example, our coalition actively supports the work of the defector NGOs, including radio broadcasting and groups getting information into North Korea through the border area, but also through balloon launches.
 These defector NGOs, including one led by Kang Chow Huang, the defector I mentioned that was sent to a political prisoner camp.
 He is also one of the first defectors I hosted.
 He testified at that 1999 hearing.
 Kang Chow Huang and his group, North Korea Strategy Center, are sending in information on USBs and flash drives while others like Park Song Hak and Lee Min Bak – Lee Min Bak is the one that was the agricultural expert – they are doing balloon launches and they are getting in information through leaflets, sending short wave radios and even money.

 One year, working with Park Song Hak, we sent in hundreds of thousands of leaflets that included excerpts from the Universal Declaration of Human Rights, explaining that all North Koreans were entitled to these rights.
-It’s also important to reach out to the North Korean military.
-I believe that this is a very crucial group and we also are involved with the North Korea Peoples’ Liberation Front and those are former North Korean military.
-They’re the ones that lead the way on laying a wreath at the Korean War Memorial.
-The NKPLF is perhaps the most successful at getting information in and out of North Korea and we’ve been able to turn over all kinds of information that they have smuggled out of North Korea that we’ve turned over to the South Korean government and to the U.S. government.
-Perhaps most important we know that the only time there was organized opposition against the regime, the only time we know of that was from military leaders who had studied abroad in the Soviet Union, come back to North Korea, they were there during Glasnost, saw what happened in the Soviet Union and they wanted those same reforms in North Korea.
+It is also important to reach out to the North Korean military.
+I believe that this is a very crucial group, and we also are involved with the North Korea Peoples’ Liberation Front and those are former North Korean military.
+They are the ones that lead the way on laying a wreath at the Korean War Memorial.
+The NKPLF is perhaps the most successful at getting information in and out of North Korea and we have been able to turn over all kinds of information that they have smuggled out of North Korea that we have turned over to the South Korean government and to the U.S. government.
+Perhaps most important, we know that the only time there was organized opposition against the regime, the only time we know of that was from military leaders who had studied abroad in the Soviet Union, come back to North Korea, they were there during Glasnost, saw what happened in the Soviet Union and they wanted those same reforms in North Korea.
 They actually operated secretly from 1989 to 1994 until they were discovered.

 But I want to give you one example of an organization we support.
-We finance the cost, the daily cost, of short wave transmission of Free North Korea Radio, which is a defector staff radio program that according to surveys is the most popular single program broadcasting into North Korea.
-It’s also one of the most heavily jammed by the North Korean regime which is proof of its effectiveness.
-The director of Free North Korea Radio Kim Sung-Min is also a regular target of assassination by the Kim Jong-Un regime and that’s another proof of its effectiveness.
+We finance the cost, the daily cost, of short-wave transmission of Free North Korea Radio, which is a defector staff radio program that according to surveys is the most popular single program broadcasting into North Korea.
+It is also one of the most heavily jammed by the North Korean regime which is proof of its effectiveness.
+The director of Free North Korea Radio Kim Sung-Min is also a regular target of assassination by the Kim Jong-Un regime and that is another proof of its effectiveness.

 I want to tell you a story.
 You may recall last August North Korea had planted landmines at the DMZ that severely injured South Korean soldiers.
 In response to this provocation, South Korea turned the loud speakers back on at the DMZ.
 These are loud speakers that had gone silent during the sunshine policy.